FIWARE/test.Functional/API.test/apps.ApplicationMashup/6.4.1/README.md

 > `sudo python manage.py runserver 0.0.0.0:8000 --insecure`

+**9) Authorize WireCloud with IdM**

-At this point you have to authorize the access in WireCloud with FIWARE credentials.
+At this point you have to **authorize** the access in WireCloud with FIWARE credentials.

 In order to do this use the browser to connect at this link (http://wirecloud:8000) and make the login with FIWARE credentials to authorize wirecloud application.

 ### 2. JMeter ###